Grief and Anxiety: Why Bereavement Triggers Panic and How to Manage It

 Panic attacks are sudden, intense surges of fear that peak within minutes.
 They can include: a pounding heart, chest tightness, difficulty breathing, dizziness, tingling or numbness, sweating, nausea, and a feeling that you are dying or losing control.
 Many people go to A&E during their first panic attack because they genuinely believe they are having a heart attack.

-Panic attacks during grief can be triggered by anything: a reminder of the death, a stressful situation, or nothing at all.
+Panic attacks during grief can be triggered by almost anything: a reminder of the person you have lost, a stressful situation, or nothing at all.
 They can happen at any time, including while you are asleep (nocturnal panic attacks).
 They are frightening, but they are not dangerous.
-Your body is producing a massive stress response, but it cannot harm you.
+Your body is producing a very large stress response, and it cannot harm you.

 If you are having a panic attack right now:

-Health anxiety (sometimes called hypochondria) is very common after bereavement, particularly if the person died of an illness.
-If your parent died of cancer, you may become hyper-aware of every lump, ache, or unusual symptom in your own body.
-If they died of a heart attack, you may interpret your grief-related chest tightness as a cardiac event.
+Health anxiety (sometimes called hypochondria) is very common after a bereavement, particularly if the person you lost had been ill.
+If your parent had cancer, you may become hyper-aware of every lump, ache, or unusual symptom in your own body.
+If they had a heart attack, you may interpret your grief-related chest tightness as a cardiac event.

 This anxiety is not irrational.
-You have just had vivid, first-hand evidence that bodies fail.
-The problem is that grief itself causes physical symptoms (fatigue, chest pain, headaches, stomach problems, weakened immunity) that mimic the very illnesses you are afraid of.
-This creates a feedback loop: you feel a symptom, you worry it means something terrible, the worry makes the symptom worse, which increases the worry.
+You have just seen at close range that bodies are fragile.
+The difficulty is that grief itself causes physical symptoms (fatigue, chest pain, headaches, stomach problems, weakened immunity) that mimic the very illnesses you are afraid of.
+This creates a loop: you notice a symptom, you worry it means something terrible, the worry makes the symptom worse, which increases the worry.

 If health anxiety is affecting your daily life, speak to your GP.
 They can reassure you about specific symptoms and, if needed, refer you to talking therapies.
 The NHS talking therapies service offers CBT (cognitive behavioural therapy) specifically for health anxiety, and you can self-refer without a GP appointment.